Menu

 More information about our Social Mobility Mini-Pupillage programme

-All candidates who perform well during the assessed mini-pupillage will be guaranteed a first-round interview for pupillage in the next recruitment round in which they are eligible to apply.
+• All candidates who perform well during the assessed mini-pupillage will be guaranteed a first-round interview for pupillage in the next recruitment round in which they are eligible to apply.
+Please note that an application for pupillage through Pupillage Gateway is necessary even if a candidate is guaranteed a first-round interview.

 Where does this take place?